-NM electrical cable – A type power cable with a nonmetallic jacket used by electricians that meets electrical code requirements for safe installation and wiring; sometimes also referred to as Romex™,
+NM electrical cable – A type of power cable with a nonmetallic jacket used by electricians that meets electrical code requirements for safe installation and wiring; sometimes also referred to as Romex™.

 Nominal dimensions – Labels given to a standard piece of lumber before it is finished by planning; sometimes sanded down to its actual dimensions.

-Ohm meter (also known as VOM) – A hand-held device used to test cables, AC power levels and batteries; it has a needle that moves left to right, a type rotary switch, and set of wire probes.
+Ohm meter (also known as VOM) – A hand-held device used to test cables, AC power levels and batteries; it has a needle that moves left to right, a type of rotary switch and set of wire probes.

 On center (OC) – The distance from the center of one regularly spaced framing member to the center of the next.

-Area where two pieces of lap siding are overlapped.
-This dimension is usually 1 1/4".
+Overlap – Area where two pieces of lap siding are overlapped.
+This dimension is usually 1¼".

 Packing nut – A nut with packing material that holds the stem of a valve in place.